BU-hammerTeam/PyHammer/README.md

    This is a warning output by the tkinter module for Mac users using the Anaconda distribution.
 It is a known warning as a result of their compiling tkinter into the distribution under an older version of OS X. It causes no issues or problems and can be ignored.

+4. ** Why can't I choose to classify my spectra as K8 or K9?**

+   It is a general consensus (though by no means unanimous, ref.
+[Johnson & Morgan 1953][Johnson_Morgan], [Keenan & McNeil 1989](Keenan_McNeil)) that the K8 and K9 stellar types are sufficiently similar to their neighboring spectral types that they need not exist.
+Instead, the spectral classification jumps from K7 directly to M0.
+As such, we disallow selecting those spectral types in the eyecheck GUI.
+Corresondingly, the automatic spectral typing algorithm will not match to a K8 or K9 spectral type.

 ##Publications

 This project and accompanying work is described Appendix A in Kesseli et al. (in prep.)